Sam-0712/undergraduate-academic-writing-assessment/README.md

+_☞I am now preparing for **National Teacher Certificate Examination**, which make me busy for a while.
+I will continue to update this project when I have time._

 # Introduction
 This is a natural language processing project that aims to extract features from academic essays.
 The features are mainly based on the content of the essays, such as the length of each sentence, the number of clauses, the coherence of the sentences, and the consistency of the essay.
 The project also includes a part of topic modeling analysis, which is based on the LDA algorithm.
 The project is implemented in Python and uses several libraries, including jieba, snownlp, and pyLDAvis.